ansibleguy/infra_nftables/docs/UseCaseExamples.md

   **A:** One needs to perform a few tasks to successfully do so:

-  1. Edit the behaviour of the Docker service:
+  Edit the behaviour of the Docker service:

-    * Flag `--iptables=false`: MUST HAVE!
+    * Flag `--iptables=false`:

+      MUST HAVE!
 Disables the management of IPTables rules by docker.

-    * Flag `--bridge=none`: If none of your containers needs a bridge - you should disable it.
+    * Flag `--bridge=none`:

+      If none of your containers needs a bridge - you should disable it.

       How to see if it is needed?

       Run `ip a` on the host - if any containers have their own IPs - they need a Bridge.

+      In this example we will assume `bridge` is needed by the containers.

+    * Flag `--default-address-pool='base=NET/CIDR,size=CIDR'`:

-    * Flag `--default-address-pool='base=172.18.0.0/16,size=24'`: Fix the network provided to your containers.
+      Fixate the network provided to your containers.
 Makes managing the ruleset easier.

-    In this example we will assume `bridge` is needed by the containers.
+    * Example service override `/etc/systemd/system/docker.service.d/override.conf`

       ```text
-    # /etc/systemd/system/docker.service.d/override.conf
       [Service]
       ExecStart=
-    ExecStart=/usr/bin/dockerd --iptables=false
+      ExecStart=/usr/bin/dockerd --iptables=false --default-address-pool='base=172.18.0.0/16,size=24
       ExecStartPost=/usr/bin/systemctl reload nftables.service
       ```

-  2. Tell the NFTables role that IPTables is OK.
+  Tell the NFTables role that IPTables is OK.

   ```yaml
   nftables: